7 Skills to Stop Being SO F*cking Awkward

 Storytelling done right builds trust, credibility, and curiosity.

 Done wrong?
-You come off as a narcissist, rambler, or worse—boring.
-Learn to tell short, punchy, relevant stories that land like a TED Talk.
+You might come off as a narcissist, rambler, or, even worse—boring.
+Learn how to tell short, punchy, relevant stories that land like a TED Talk.

 Structure to use:

-🎯 Daily Drill: Share one short personal story today using the ABT formula—on a call, post, or DM.
+🎯 Daily Drill: Share one short personal story today using the ABT formula—on a call, in a post, or via DM.

 Asking better questions makes you more interesting—even if you say almost nothing.

-Stop asking “what do you do?” and start asking questions that unlock stories and connection.
+Stop asking “What do you do?”
+Start asking questions that uncover stories and foster connections.

 🎯 Daily Drill: Ask someone 3 layers deep today.
 Start with a question, then follow it with “Why is that important to you?”